harvard-dce/mh-opsworks/README.md

   "stack": {
     "chef": {
       "custom_json": {
+        "mysql_dump_minute": 5
-        "run_mysql_dump_on_the": 5
+        "mysql_dump_hour": 5
       },
     }
   }
 }
 ```

-So, like your local radio weatherman, we run the mysql dump on the "5s", or the
-"2s", or the "10s" or whatever.
-The default is `2`.
+The default is 3:02am.

-This means we're not using the default backups provided by RDS - this is to
+This means we're not using the default snapshot backups provided by RDS - this is to
 save money and it make it easier to coordinate a database dump with a
 filesystem snapshot.
 This may change at some point in the future.

+In addition to these self-managed backups, our RDS clusters also maintain a daily, 1-day
+window snapshot backup and a 24-hour [Backtrack](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/AuroraMySQL.Managing.Backtrack.html) window.

 ### Static ffmpeg installation